korkh/calculator-basic-typescript/README.md

 =======
 # Basic calculator
-The following project first of all represents a basic calculator written via React with TypeScript.
+The following project first represents a basic calculator written via React with TypeScript.
 It was created to test personal skills in React/TypeScript

 ![calc](./src/img/Calc.png)

 # Getting Started with Create React App